 Sales Free and Clear of Liens.

-A party seeking to sell property free and clear of liens under § 363(f) of the Code must file a motion and obtain a Court order approving the sale.
+A party seeking to sell property free and clear of liens under § 363(f) must file a motion and obtain a Court order approving the sale.

 Contents of Motion.
-The motion must include
+The motion must include:

-a detailed description of all property to be sold,
+a detailed description of all property to be sold;

-an itemized valuation of all property to be sold together with the basis for each valuation,
+an itemized valuation of all property to be sold together with the basis for each valuation;

-a list of the holders and amounts of all secured claims against each property to be sold such that the Court may determine whether the proposed sale price for each property is sufficient to pay the loans secured by each such property,
+a list of the holders and amounts of all secured claims against each property to be sold such that the Court may determine whether the proposed sale price for each property is sufficient to pay the loans secured by each such property;

-the terms of the bidding, including acceptable methods of bidding (e.g., whether and how parties may bid via telephone or electronic means during the auction),
+the terms of the bidding, including acceptable methods of bidding (e.g., whether and how parties may bid remotely during the auction);

-the date, time, and location of the hearing to approve the sale procedure, if applicable,
+the date, time, and location of the hearing to approve the sale procedure, if applicable;

-the date, time, and location of the proposed sale,
+the date, time, and location of the proposed sale;

-the date, time, and location of the hearing to approve the results of the sale, if applicable,
+the date, time, and location of the hearing to approve the results of the sale, if applicable;

-a list of all methods used to advertise the sale,
+a list of all methods used to advertise the sale;

-a description of the due diligence undertaken to identify and provide notice to (i) all parties with an interest in the property being sold, and (ii) all potential bidders, and
+a description of the due diligence undertaken to identify and provide notice to (i) all parties with an interest in the property being sold, and (ii) all potential bidders; and

-an affirmation that the proposed sale complies with § 363(f) of the Code, with a specific explanation of how it complies.
+an affirmation that the proposed sale complies with § 363(f), with a detailed explanation of how it complies.

 Notice.
 The notice of sale must set forth the information outlined in subparagraph (1) above and may do so in summary form.
-The notice of sale must also make clear the sale is subject to Court approval and that even if the case trustee deems a bid to be the highest and best bid, the Court may still deny approval of the bid if it finds the bid is not in the best interest of the estate or finds it is not in compliance with the Bankruptcy Code or the Federal Rules of Bankruptcy Procedure.
+The notice of sale must also make clear the sale is subject to Court approval and that even if the case trustee deems a bid to be the highest and best bid, the Court may still deny approval of the bid if the Court finds the bid is not in the best interest of the estate or finds it is not in compliance with the Bankruptcy Code or the Bankruptcy Rules.
 The notice of sale and notice of motion must be served on all secured creditors, the United States trustee, all parties who have (or are identified on public record as claiming to have) an interest in the property being sold, all other parties listed on the master mailing list, and all parties that the movant, through due diligence, determines to be potential bidders.

-Hearings.
-If a movant seeks Court approval of a proposed sale procedure, a hearing to approve the proposed sale procedure must be set at least 7 days before the proposed sale, unless the Court approves a shorter time.
-The movant must set a hearing to approve the sale within 7 days of completion of the sale, unless the Court approves a longer time.
+Hearing to Approve Proposed Sale Procedure.
+If a movant seeks Court approval of a proposed sale procedure (e.g., proposed bidding procedure for an auction to be conducted at a subsequent hearing), a hearing to approve the proposed sale procedure must be set at least seven days before the proposed sale, unless the Court approves a shorter time.
+The movant must set a hearing to approve the sale within seven days of completion of the sale, unless the Court approves a longer time.

 Potential Consequence of Noncompliance.
-Failure to comply with the requirements of this Rule may result in the sale being denied or postponed, and any costs incurred by other parties due to the movant’s noncompliance may be assessed against the movant or movant’s counsel.
+Failure to comply with the requirements of this Rule may result in the sale being denied or postponed, and any costs incurred by other parties due to the movant’s noncompliance being assessed against the movant or movant’s counsel.

 Other Sales Outside the Ordinary Course of Business.